McKenzieSteenson/cs452-p3/README.md

 ## Building the project

-After cloning the repository, from the root of the project run `make` to build the project.
+After cloning the repository, from the root of the project run the `make` command in the terminal to build the project.

 ## Features and usage